 Nicole completed her Bachelor of Science Degree in Psychology, with an Emphasis in Developmental Psychology, at Southern Utah University in 2013.
 She then completed her Master of Education Degree in School Counseling from the University of Nevada, Las Vegas in 2016.
-She is a Licensed School Counselor in the state of Nevada and has completed internships at Title One elementary and middle schools in the valley, as well as the number one ZOOM (designation and extra funding for schools with large percentage of English language learners) school in Nevada.
+Nicole is a Licensed School Counselor in the state of Nevada and has experience with elementary and middle school students.
 Nicole holds a Qualified Mental Health Associate credential with the state of Nevada that allows her to provide Basic Skills Training, Case Management, Parent Training and Psychosocial Rehabilitation to children and adults with mental health disorders.
-Nicole specializes in working with adolescents with dual diagnoses, particularly Post Traumatic Stress Disorder.
-She served as Secretary, briefly, for a mental health non-profit organization in Las Vegas called Solutions of Change.
-She currently works as a Treatment Coordinator at an outpatient behavioral health facility in Las Vegas, where she oversees client treatment and all mental health providers at the facility.
-Nicole is enrolled in the Applied Behavior Analysis program at the University of North Texas and is completing her Board Certified Behavior Analyst coursework.
+Nicole particularly enjoys working with adolescents with dual diagnoses, predominantly Post Traumatic Stress Disorder.
+She also received her Registered Behavioral Technician credential in 2018 (is currently on inactive status) and enjoys working in home with toddlers with Autism Spectrum Disorder.
+Nicole is currently enrolled in the Applied Behavior Analysis program at the University of North Texas and is completing her Board Certified Behavior Analyst coursework.
 Her area of interests are feeding issues and dual diagnosis.